bw-math/bw-math/source/notes/statistics/00_INTRODUCTION.rst

 Methods of Observation
 ======================

 In statistics, "*observation*" is the name of the game.
 Without first making observations, there is nothing else to be done.
+There are several different ways and techniques of making observations.

 Conducting Census
     A *census* is a type of statistical study where each individual in the population is observed.

 In practice, we are never able to see entire population at once.
 A *census* is an *ideal*, like a *vacuum* or a *frictionless surface*.
 If we had infinite time and resources, we should always like to conduct a *census*, rather than drawing a *sample*, because it would tell us conclusively how the population looked.

 A *census* is conducted every ten years in the United States to accurately measure the population size.
-Even a massive operation like this is likely to miss more than a few individuals in the population, whether due to undocumented citizens, errors in record-keeping or pure happenstance.
+Even a massive and organized operation like this is likely to miss more than a few individuals in the population, whether due to undocumented citizens, errors in record-keeping or pure happenstance.
 The point being, a *census* is the *ideal* study, but *impossible* to obtain.

 .. warning::

-    A *census* may also refer to the entire population itself, rather than the method of observation.
+    A *census* may also refer to the entire population itself, rather than the method of observing the population.
 The use should always be clear from context.

 Drawing A Sample
     A *sample* is a type of statistical study where a subset of the population is observed *at random*.